nimble-byte/thesis-code/.github/.copilot/features/enhanced-success-page-implementation_plan.md

 ### Phase 1: Data Integration & UI Components

+#### 1.0 Implement Solution Retrieval API

+- **Purpose**: Enable fetching a specific solution by its unique ID.
+- **Steps**:
+  - Implement a utility function in `solutionPersistence` to read a solution file by UUID.
+  - Create a new API route (e.g., `/api/solutions/[uuid]`) that returns the solution data for a given ID.
+  - Ensure proper error handling for missing or invalid IDs.
+- **Approach:**
+  - **Utility Function:**
+    - Add a function to `solutionPersistence` (e.g., `readSolutionById(uuid: string): TaskSetSolution | null`) that reads and parses the file `solution-<uuid>.json` from the solutions directory.
+    - Throw an error if the file does not exist or is invalid.
+  - **API Route:**
+    - Create a new API route at `/api/solutions/[uuid]`.
+    - On GET requests, use the utility to retrieve the solution by UUID and return it as JSON.
+    - Return a 404 or appropriate error if the solution is not found or the UUID is invalid.
+    - Ensure the API does not leak sensitive data and validates input.

 #### 1.1 Solution Data Retrieval (Dual Approach)

 - The page should support two ways to obtain the solution data: